ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-CTYPE" type="Rule" title="Use only C-compatible types in FFI">

-In a secure Rust development, only C-compatible types must be used as parameter or return type of imported or exported functions and as types of imported or exported global variables.
+In a secure Rust development, non C-compatible types MUST NOT be used as parameter or return type of imported or exported functions and as types of imported or exported global variables.